 An individual who is not a permanent resident of Malta and who is eligible to apply under the RPR must prove to the satisfaction of the Commissioner for Revenue (the Commissioner) that such individual satisfies all of the conditions set out below:

-- purchased in Malta for a consideration of not less than €275,000; or in Gozo or in the South of Malta for a consideration of not less than €220,000; OR
+Purchased in Malta for a consideration of not less than €275,000; or in Gozo or the South of Malta for a consideration of not less than €220,000; OR

 Tax Treatment under RPR in Malta

 A minimum annual Malta income tax payment of €15,000 is payable by the individual.
-This minimum tax is due for payment by not later than 30th April of the year in which the income is received in Malta and must be accompanied by a return made to the Commissioner confirming that all the conditions of the scheme have been satisfied.
+This minimum tax is due for payment by not later than 30th April of the year immediately preceding the relevant year of assessment.
+It must be accompanied by a return made to the Commissioner confirming that all the conditions of the scheme have been satisfied.
 The minimum amount is payable in full in both the year when the special tax status was granted and in the year when the individual ceases to possess the said special tax status.

 RPR Application Process